 6. Shock Your Pool

 Shocking your pool won't, per se, get rid of pool pollen.
 It will, however, kill all the organic matter that finds its way into your pool.
 Remember to shock your pool at night, then recheck your chlorine level in the morning to make sure the chlorine did its job.
-Watch the video below to learn how to properly shock your pool.

 How To Be A Pool Pollen Terminator